Soft-V/SoftV.Docs/docs/robocad/libraries/studica/analog.md

 ---
-id: imu
+id: analog
-title: IMU
+title: Analog sensors
 ---

-# IMU
+# Analog sensors

-IMU is used to know robot yaw rotation.
+Analog sensors are used to know a voltage from an analog component.

 #### Example: